 the Rap.
 Then Raylan, as portrayed by actor Timothy Olyphant, became the

-hit Fox television series Justified.
+hero of the hit Fox television series Justified.
 Now Leonard lays down

 another splendidly grimy crime yarn featuring his law-enforcing